Google unified first-price auction update

 Google has been long rumored to release a similar feature and in its recent Google I/O event, the company confirmed a series of changes to its Chromium engine that will impact the cookie-based advertising.

-Unlike Safari which blocks the third-party cookies by default, Chrome is expected to let users decide.
+Unlike Safari which blocks third-party cookies by default, Chrome is expected to let users decide.
 A publisher can “signal” first- and third-party cookies on its site, which will help the browsers/users to categorize and act as per the need.

-The company said that it will block unauthorized fingerprinting techniques by default to prevent tracking of a user.
+The company said that it will block unauthorized fingerprinting techniques by default to prevent the tracking of a user.
 Though the details aren’t clear, with appropriate/legitimate reasons, fingerprinting can be done.

 It is just getting started.
 Google didn’t detail how the new control (to manage/clear cookies) will be presented and many in the industry worry that this will further direct the spending towards walled gardens.
 Why?

 Google has the leverage here.
-It can put itself on a favorable position while letting the other third-party rivals to struggle without any cookies.
+It can put itself in a favorable position while letting the other third-party rivals to struggle without any cookies.
 Publishers are facing a necessity to work on their first-party data today.
 It’s better for you to start.
 As the implications are far more severe, we’ll cover it up in a separate blog post soon.
 Sign up to get alerts!

 Moments that matter